Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/asm1.md

 ### Build, run and debug the code

 An alternative solution is to build, run and debug the code.
-This will mainly come in handy in the more advanced asm challenges.
+This will mainly come in handy in the more advanced asm challenges later on.

 However, we cannot assemble the code above as is.
 It needs to be changed in a number of ways.
 We need to:
  * Add labels (`Case_xx:`) for each `<asm1+xx>`
  * Remove the hex offset and refer to the label instead
  * Add % before the registers, eax => %eax